Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Acknowledgments

 \section{Acknowledgments}

-This work was supported by UKRI Turing AI World-Leading Researcher Fellowship, EP/W002973/1.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the granting authority can be held responsible for them.
+This work was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI and UKRI Turing AI World-Leading Researcher Fellowship, EP/W002973/1.
 This work has been performed using resources provided by the Aalto Science-IT Project from Computer Science IT, the CSC – IT Center for Science, Finland and the Finnish Computing Competence Infrastructure (FCCI).